Maintaining Your Kid's Bedtime Routine All Summer Long

-If you need a little extra help, take a look at these tips to keep your toddler bedtime routine on track this summer:
+If you find yourself wondering how much sleep should kids get, you may need a little extra help.
+Take a look at these tips to keep your toddler's bedtime routine on track this summer:

 1. Ensure your child gets right amount of sleep for their age.

 How many hours of sleep do kids need?
 No matter the time of year, The National Sleep Foundation recommends children 6-13 years old need to rest for 9 to 11 hours each night while teenagers need about 8-10 hours of sleep each night.
 The right amount of quality sleep is just as important to your child's development as a good diet and regular exercise.

 An overtired child releases a stress hormone called cortisol, which can make it more difficult for your child to fall asleep.
 If your child seems to have difficulty falling asleep and you find yourself wondering what time should kids go to bed during the summer, you can calculate the number of hours of sleep your child needs and count back from time time they will need to get up in the morning.
 If you're child often has trouble falling asleep, moving their bedtime up by 30 minutes can help pad in some extra time in their bedtime routine for winding down from the day's excitement.

 Summer is a great time to begin a sleep schedule.
 While your child's sleep routine will vary based on what works for your family, this is what a typical routine could look like for school-aged children: